openrewrite/rewrite/README.md

-# Rewrite - Distributed Java Source Refactoring
+# Rewrite - Eliminate Tech-Debt.
+Automatically.

 The Rewrite project is a refactoring tool for Java and other source code.
 It contains a custom Abstract Syntax Tree (AST)  that encodes the structure and formatting of your source code.
 The AST is printable to reconstitute the source code, including its original formatting.